Brassalsa/Brassalsa/README.md

 ## 📚 I'm currently learning

-- I am currently learning about Next.js and building some exciting projects.
+- I am currently learning about Go lang and building some exciting projects.

 ## 📫 How to reach me